 When your website has numerous bad backlinks, it puts your credibility into question.
 It indicates that you have resorted to unnatural or suspicious means to acquire those links.

 This would trigger Google’s spam filter and lead to website penalties.
 Once penalized, your website would experience a massive drop in search engine rankings and could get banned by Google altogether.

 In 2016, Google made Penguin a part of their core search algorithm.
 It now monitors websites in real-time to detect any possibility of spam.
 This has made it all the more crucial for website owners to remove bad backlinks regularly.

-Before you learn how to do that, you should know the different types of bad backlinks, so you know which ones to remove.
+You should know the different types of bad backlinks, so you can more easily identify which ones to remove.

 Types of Bad Backlinks